 - Optional add ins - chicken, sliced Italian sausage links, grilled shrimp, 1 cup tomatoes chopped

 - Toss pasta well with the sauce and Parmesan cheese to coat.
-Add a little pasta water if the dish becomes too dry.
+Add a little of the reserved starchy pasta cooking water if the dish becomes too dry.
 Serve with extra Parmesan cheese.

-- Optional Add-Ins** Add cooked chicken, shrimp, or sliced Italian sausage to warm through in the sauce.
-These can be cooked separately on an outdoor grill, in a cast iron skillet or baked in the oven.
+- **Optional Add-Ins** Add cooked chicken, shrimp, or sliced Italian sausage to warm through in the sauce.
+These can be cooked separately on an outdoor grill, in a cast iron skillet, baked in the oven or leftovers work great.
 Add chopped tomatoes to the sauce while it simmers.
 If you want to add veggies that need to be cooked first, start by sautéing them in olive oil (like zucchini or bell pepper), then add pesto, cream and milk to simmer and reduce.